Rental Property Operating Expenses: How To Get It Right the First Time!

 - Capital improvements

-2. NOT INCLUDED: These are not an operating expense because they are not directly related to the property's core operations.
-Missing a mortgage payment, for instance, will have not affect the property's ability to produce income.
+Note These are not legitimate operating expense because they are not directly related to the investment property's core operations.
+What the owner pays in federal income taxes, for instance, would not affect the property's ability to produce rental income.